 Enterprises average size tends to grow with age

 Business demography tracks employment in enterprises that are established in a certain year and survive for between 1 to 5 years.
 Based on these statistics, Figure 5 shows the average size of enterprises in terms of employment.
-The data points to two-year-old enterprises and five-year-old enterprises in reference year 2016.
-It clearly indicates that the five-year-old enterprises operating in 2016 had a substantially higher average employment than the two-year-old enterprises of the same year.
+The data points to two-year-old enterprises and five-year-old enterprises in reference year 2017.
+It clearly indicates that the five-year-old enterprises operating in 2017 had a substantially higher average employment than the two-year-old enterprises of the same year.
 This growth in the average size of enterprises is probably intensified due to the fact that a number of poorly performing enterprises established 5 years previously have more frequently ceased their operation compared to the two-year-old enterprise population.
-The only exception to this pattern is Greece, where the average employment of the two-year-old enterprises was higher than that of the five-year-old enterprises.
+This observed pattern is valid for all countries.

-The average employment of the population of five-year-old enterprises still operating in 2016 was the lowest (below 2 persons) in Sweden and Czechia.
-On the other hand, the highest average employment of five-year-old enterprises was recorded for Croatia and the United Kingdom, where these enterprises accounted for an average of 4.8 persons and 4.5 persons employed in the business sector respectively.
+The average employment of the population of five-year-old enterprises still operating in 2017 was the lowest (fewer than 2 persons) in Sweden and Czechia.
+On the other hand, the highest average employment of five-year-old enterprises was recorded for Romania and Croatia, where these enterprises accounted for an average of 4.6 persons employed in the business sector.

 Employment contribution of two-year-old enterprises dominant over five-year-old enterprise population

-The employment contribution of two-year-old and five-year-old enterprises is generally between 1 % to 5 % of all persons employed in the business sector.
-The lowest share for these young enterprise groups was recorded for Germany, followed by Denmark, Finland and Austria as well as the EFTA country Norway, where these enterprises accounted for a share of between 1 % and 2 %.
-At the other end, Slovakia, Lithuania and Latvia recorded the highest employment contribution of these groups, around 4 % to 5 %.
+The employment contribution of two-year-old and five-year-old enterprises is generally between 1 % to 4 % of all persons employed in the business sector.
+The lowest share for these young enterprise groups was recorded for Germany, followed by Denmark and Finland as well as the EFTA country Norway, where these enterprises accounted for a share of between 1 % and 2 %.
+At the other end, Latvia, Bulgaria and Romania recorded the highest employment contribution of these groups, around 4 % to 5 %.

 High Growth enterprises connected to entrepreneurship

 The overall contribution of high growth enterprises to employment is considerable, as shown in Figure 7.
-The range varies from as low as below 5 % in Cyprus (4.5 %) to as high as just over 20 % in Hungary (21.1 %) and the United Kingdom (20.5 %).
+The range varies from as low as below 8 % in Romania to as high as just under 25 % in Ireland (24.7 %) and Portugal (23.1 %).
 The central role of high growth enterprises is emphasised as these enterprises typically account for around 15 % of the total persons employed in the business sector.
 More information on high-growth enterprises can be found in the recent news item on high-growth enterprises in the EU.

 Exports of goods by enterprise size class

 Figure 8 shows the share of exports by enterprise size class.
 For many countries, the enterprise size class for a relatively large share of exports is unknown (represented by the green bar at the bottom of the graph), impacting somewhat the country comparisons.
 An overall conclusion is that, in terms of the number of enterprises, the micro enterprises with less than 10 persons employed dominate the exports of goods.
-Typically, these micro enterprises represent around 60 % to 70 % of all exporting enterprises, although Sweden, Spain, Estonia, the Netherlands, Slovenia and Belgium are above this, and Croatia, Romania, Luxembourg and Czechia are below.
+Typically, these micro enterprises represent around 60 % to 70 % of all exporting enterprises, although Sweden, Spain, Estonia, the Netherlands, Slovenia, Cyprus and Poland are above this, and Croatia, Romania, Luxembourg, Czechia, Malta and Ireland are below.
 Small enterprises with 10 to 49 employees, together with micro enterprises, generally account for around 90 % of the exporting enterprises.
-The highest shares of these enterprises were recorded in Slovenia and Belgium (both 95 %), followed by Italy, the Netherlands and Estonia (each 94 %), while the lowest shares were recorded in Luxembourg ((77 %) and Czechia (71 %).
+The highest shares of these enterprises were recorded in Slovenia (95 %), followed by the Netherlands, Estonia and Italy (each 94 %), while the lowest shares were recorded in Luxembourg ((77 %) and Czechia (71 %).

 Even though small and micro enterprises are dominant when measured by number of enterprises, they generally account for a rather modest share of the exports value.
 Micro enterprises employing less than 10 persons is obviously the most relevant size class when dealing with entrepreneurship.
 Figure 9 shows the share micro enterprises have in exports of goods, but note that in some countries the share of unknown enterprise size was significant.
 The export share of micro enterprises in the majority of the countries is between 5 % and 18 %.
-The exceptions to this are Hungary and Belgium, with shares well above this; at the other end Finland, France, Czechia and Germany showed a low export share of less than 5 % for micro enterprises.
+The exceptions to this are Cyprus and Latvia, with shares of around 22 %; at the other end Ireland showed a low export share of less than 5 % for micro enterprises.